winkjs/wink-nlp/README.md

 WinkNLP is a JavaScript library for Natural Language Processing (NLP).
 Designed specifically to make development of NLP applications **easier** and **faster**, winkNLP is optimized for the right balance of performance and accuracy.

+Its word embedding support unlocks deeper text analysis.
+Represent words and text as numerical vectors with ease, bringing higher accuracy in tasks like semantic similarity, text classification, and beyond – even within a browser.

 It is built ground up with [no external dependency](https://snyk.io/test/github/winkjs/wink-nlp?tab=dependencies) and has a [lean code base of ~10Kb minified & gzipped](https://bundlephobia.com/package/wink-nlp).
 A test coverage of [~100%](https://coveralls.io/github/winkjs/wink-nlp?branch=master) and compliance with the [Open Source Security Foundation best practices](https://bestpractices.coreinfrastructure.org/en/projects/6035) make winkNLP the ideal tool for building production grade systems with confidence.

 WinkNLP with full [Typescript support](https://github.com/winkjs/wink-nlp/blob/master/types/index.d.ts), runs on Node.js, [web browsers](https://github.com/winkjs/wink-nlp#how-to-install-for-web-browser) and [Deno](https://github.com/winkjs/wink-nlp#how-to-run-on-deno).